Jasig/ssp-data-importer/README.md

 CSV FILE FORMAT
 ===============

-1. Name of csv file MUST correspond to the name of the external_table that is to be imported. example: external_person.csv
+1. The name of each uploaded `csv` file MUST correspond to the name of the SSP `external_*` table to target.
+Example: the (valid) contents of `external_person.csv` will be written to the `external_person` database table.
-2. format supported is comma delimite.
-Quote character is " and the escape character is also "
+1. Comma (,) is the only supported delimiter character.
+Use the quote character (") to wrap fields which may themselves contain commas.
+Repeat the quote character ("") to escape quote characters embedded in field values.

-2. Each file MUST have an initial line containing the column names in the format of the external table. example for external_faculty_course first line would contain: faculty_school_id,term_code,formatted_course,title,section_code,section_number
+1. Each file MUST have an initial line containing the column names in the format of the external table.
+Example: for `external_faculty_course`, the first line of `external_faculty_course.csv` would contain: `faculty_school_id,term_code,formatted_course,title,section_code,section_number`

-3. Partial data updates are supported.
+1. Partial data updates are supported.
 However, in addition to the data being updated the key values for the specific table MUST be supplied.

-   For SSP version 2.0 keys for each external table:
+For SSP version 2.2, here are the keys for each external table:

    <table>
    <tbody >
    <tr><th>TABLE</th><th>KEY</th></tr>